|ON-SITE PD from CWI

 A vivid way to introduce students, faculty, board members, or community members to the learning and community building possibilities inherent to service-learning.

 The powerful themes of learning and achievement explored here move well beyond the details of putting a community newspaper together.
 This moving documentary focuses on a series of poignant interviews describing how a student-published community newspaper (now in it's 15th year) has affected the adolescent students and the faculty advisors who create it, and the townspeople who look forward to each issue.
 The film makes a powerful case for the academic and social benefits of service-learning and place based educational experiences.
-(CWI provides support for publishing with students)
+CWI provides support for publishing with students.

-Produced in partnership with Free Lunch Media
+The Guilford Gazette: A Learning Experience was produced in partnership with Free Lunch Media

 • communityworksjournal.org (CWI's online magazine for educators and community members)